 - In Admin in Genesys Cloud, open the Session Library page.

 - Click a session name and then click the Session attributes tab.

 - Click Create session attribute.

-- In the Render as list, select the display format for the attribute.
-For example, should the attribute be treated as a text field, a number field, or a clickable link.
+- In the Render as list, select the display format for the attribute (for example, text, number, or clickable link).

-- In the Operator list, select the operator that determines how session attribute values are handled in the context of the overall session.
+- In the Operator list, select the operator that determines how to handle session attribute values in the context of the overall session.

-For example, if you are updating your shopping cart with a session attribute value, you would use the Add to set operator; the Add operator would overwrite the items that are already in the cart.
+For example, if you are updating your shopping cart with a session attribute value, use the Add to set operator; the Add operator overwrites the items that are in the cart already.

 - Click Create.